saveourtool/diktat/info/guide/guide-chapter-3.md

 } ?: null
 ```

-A long one-line `when expression` should be split:
+A long `when-expression` body spanning only a single line should be split:

 **Invalid example:**
 ```kotlin